explodingdinosaurs/pixel3a_grapheneos_setup/README.md

 - Proton Drive
 - Proton Mail
 - Signal
+- SimpMusic

 ### System
-#### Fossify Clock
+#### Fossify Calculator, Clock, Contacts, File Manager, Gallery, Messages, Phone
-The default android clock app is not pretty and isn't customisable.
-Fossify clock is very similar to the android clock, but it customisable.
+The default AOSP android app are not pretty and isn't customisable.
+The Fossify suite of apps is very similar to the stock android apps, but are customisable.
+You can't removed most (if not all) of the stock equivalent apps, but you can disable them.
+This clears them from the app list which is nice.
+All installed with f-droid.

 #### FUTO Keyboard
 The stock keyboard isn't great.
 FUTO was the first one I tried after trawling GrapheneOS forum posts.
 It's pretty neat.
 Need to add the [repo](https://app.futo.org/fdroid/repo/) to f-droid.